last updated 5 February 2012

 17 January 1891 - Col Francis Middlecoat (51)

-March 1894 - Samuel Richard Locke dies in London
+March 1894 - Samuel Richard Locke dies in London.

-Mary Middlecoat's father Samuel Locke dies in Chiswick aged 68, leaving his entire estate of £93 2s 9d to his daughter
+Mary Middlecoat's father Samuel Locke dies in Chiswick aged 68, leaving his entire estate of just £93 2s 9d to his daughter

-One of his sons, Samuel Archbald Locke, was on his way to becoming Chief Judge of Cochin and on the way marry Susanna Prior (see above - work that gen-slip relationship out!) - though it seems she might later have developed a preference for living in Edinburgh like her sister!
+One of his sons, Samuel Archbald Locke, was on his way to becoming Chief Judge of Cochin and on the way marry Susanna Prior (see above - work that gen-slip relationship out!) - though it seems she might later have developed a preference for living solo in Edinburgh like her sister!

 5 April 1891 to 1894